nathan-russell/hashmap/README.md

 ------------------------------------------------------------------------

-The benchmark test was conducted on a laptop running Ubuntu 14.04, with the following specs,
+The benchmark was conducted on a laptop running Ubuntu 14.04, with the following specs,

 ``` shell
 nathan@nathan-laptop:~$ lscpu && printf "\n\n" && free -h